NewOrbit/Service2ServiceAuth.Demo/README.md

 Wouldn't it be amazing if you could also use this approach to do service-to-service authentiation between your own services?
 What if you could specify "allow this web server to access this API" declaratively, in the same way you say "allow this web server to access this storage account".

 Well, you can.
-It's just a lot harder than it should be, unfortunately.
-In this post I will explain how you can set this up, today.
+It's just not as easy as it should be.
+There are two different ways you can achieve this.
+I have two different branches in this repository to show the two different approaches.

+- Using App Roles: You can control access without code changes in the back end.
+However, with the App Role approach, you can choose to be more fine-grained, by controlling specific actions in code.
+- Using the `allowedPrincipals` property: You can only control which Managed Identities can access the service.

 For the purposes of this conversation and the code in this repository, we have the following:
 - A web called "Back End".
 We are going to protect this so you need to present an authentication token for it to respond.